koverton/soljs-demo-receiver/README.md

 frames.
 Each page can create a distinct PubSub+ connection and consume messages.

-Connect each page to a different PubSub+ broker that you want to bridge together and begin sending messages to one of the brokers via the `sendmsg.sh` script.
+Connect each page to a different PubSub+ broker that you want to bridge together and begin sending messages to one of the brokers.

 Navigate to the Web-SolAdmin GUI for one of the PubSub+ brokers, select the default Msg-VPN and then the 'Bridges' section.
 Use 'Click-to-Connect' to